 Cover artwork by Miles Lewis

-As a challenge I took on a small mural commission for a local performance group, who are also the operators of a fascinating shop called Mikes Werkstatt which specialises in 1920's antiques and other strange paraphernalia.
+While Ive been developing the new work for upcoming exhibitions I took on the challenge of a small mural commission for a local performance group.
+The mastermind has a fascinating shop called Mikes Werkstatt which specialises in 1920's antiques and other strange paraphernalia.

 Mike and Christian are the masterminds who are creating a touring music performance and puppetry show.
 Of course they need a stage to perform on during their travels around Austria.
 So I painted a mural of a basic stage for them, in my new studio.
 Additionally they are building and carving a gypsy travelling caravan which will be pulled by horses, of whom they have also learnt to rear and train.